elibroftw/blog.elijahlopez.ca/content/posts/cs-490-information-systems-management.md

 - Availability: information is accessible by authorized individuals
 - Confidentiality: protection from the unauthorized
 - Protecting intellectual property, sensitive customer data, and internal communication are vital for maintaining trust, compliance, competitive advantage, and ultimately, business survival.

+### What is Information Security?

+- Information security aims to maintain the confidentiality, integrity, and availability of data in all its forms.
+- Another crucial objective is ensuring Business Continuity (the ability of the organization to continue operations even in the event of security breaches or disasters).

 ### Security Threats